Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 1. while

 The while loop is Java’s most fundamental loop statement.
-It repeats a statement or block while its controlling expression is true.
+It repeats a statement or block while its controlling condition is true.

 ![while-diagram.png](images/while-diagram.png)